Atalwiar/Atalwiar/README.md

-# 👋 Hi, I'm Omer Sagar
+# 👋 Hi, I'm Atal Wiar

 I'm a passionate **Full Stack Developer** with a focus on building scalable, performant, and user-friendly web applications.
 I enjoy turning complex problems into simple, beautiful solutions.